-How Kenya found herself in the middle of a multinational plot to overthrow the President of Seychelles, and the men behind it.
+How Kenya found herself in the middle of a multinational plot to overthrow the President of Seychelles, and the men behind the plot.

 On a quarter page on the Wednesday April 12th, 2017 issue of the Daily Nation was an obituary of an elderly white man in a blue cap and a pilot’s headset.
 His name was Bill Parkinson.